 - Driver and board support MSI interrupts.
 It can also be configured for wired interrupts.
 MSI support is the default. - On certain systems, the current DMA engine is not fast enough to sustain the maximum throughput of the card when using the internal FIFO.
 In that case, FIFO overflow will occur.
 If that happens, you will need to reduce the number of selected FIFO channels and/or reduce the clock speed of the converters until the FIFO overflow condition is resolved. - Though there are two DMA engines, only DMA0 has full access of the entire board.
-DMA1 is restricted to the section of the board that is above the Diagnostic Ram area.
+DMA1 for old firmware is restricted to the section of the board that is above the Diagnostic Ram area.
 If you use DMA1 engine below that location, the results are unpredictable including but not limited to crashing the kernel.
-If the API is used, the user will get an error when accessing incorrect regions using the DMA1 engine. - This card does not support modular scatter-gather DMA.
-(MsgDma) - This card does not support Serial Prom. - This card does not support SDRAM.
+If the API is used, the user will get an error when accessing incorrect regions using the DMA1 engine. - For new firmware, DMA0 and DMA1 engines are identical. - The old firmware does not support modular scatter-gather DMA (MsgDma).
+The new firmware does support MsgDma. - This card does not support Serial Prom. - This card does not support SDRAM. - In the old firmware, the ADC_FifoData is the location pointed to the FIFO Data area.
+However, for new firmware onwards, the ADC_NextGen_FifoData location holds the new FIFO location.
+The ADC_FifoData is no longer available and is unused. - 500KSPS capture for all 64 channels, or 700KSPS for 32 channels is only possible using the modular scatter-gather DMA. - To achieve 1000KSPS, the card will need to have one set to 500KSPS and another to the inverted 500KSPS clock.
+In this way, when the same input is connected to two channels on the two different ADC, the sampling will occur at twice the speed for the input signal.
+With proper merging of the paired channels, 1000KSPS capture will be achieved.
+A maximum of 32 channels can therefore be setup to capture at 1000KSPS. - If the two ADCs are configured for high-speed selection, then each ADC can sample at a rate up to 700KSPS.
+1400KSPS can be achieved by setting one ADC at the maximum 700KSPS and the other with an inverted clock of 700KSPS.
+Once agin, when the same input is connected to two channels on the two different ADc, the sampling will occur at twice the speed for the input signal.
+With proper merging of the paired channels, 1400KSPS capture will be achieved.
+A maximum of 16 channels can therefore be setup to capture at 1400KSPS.